hsghori/CS-Notes/artificial_intelligence_notes.md

 			  calculating x2 and x3, if any child has a value < a, we don't need to consider that entire branch since we know the lower bound on the root.
-		- The inverse (MIN root) is symetric.
+		- The inverse (MIN root) is symmetric.

 		```Python
 			# alpha : MAX's best option on the path to the root